Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: More Experimental Details

 \textbf{Training and inference on Cityscapes-VPS.}

-For Cityscapes-VPS training, we follow previous VPSNet~\cite{kim2020vps} that we randomly sample one frame from near one frames as the reference frame.
+For Cityscapes-VPS training, we follow previous VPSNet~\cite{kim2020vps} that we randomly sample one frame from the nearest one frame as the reference frame.
 We adopt the multi-scale training where the scale ranges from 1.0 to 2.0 of origin images size then we apply a random crop of 1024 $\times$ 2048 patches.
 For the Swin-base model, we apply a random crop of 800 $\times$ 1600 patches to save memory and computation cost.
 The total training epoch is set to 8.

-During the inference, the previous frame play as the reference frame, the kernel information is directly propagated into the next frame in an online manner.
+During the inference, the previous frame plays as the reference frame, the kernel information is directly propagated into the next frame in an online manner.

 \textbf{Training and inference on KITTI-STEP.}